Photonsters/anycubic-photon-docs/FAQ.md

 ## TROUBLESHOOTING

 ### Why does my build plate move / slip during a print?
-This can happen if the screws that live inside the carriage arm of your build plate (there are three of them in there) are loose or you had overfilled the vat and resin has gotten inside making the grip of the ball joint slip.
+Make absolutely sure that you have tightened the grub screw that secures the build plate fully.
+This can also happen if the screws that live inside the carriage arm of your build plate (there are three of them in there) are loose or you had overfilled the vat and resin has gotten inside making the grip of the ball joint slip.

 - [Official Anycubic instructions - Youtube](https://www.youtube.com/watch?v=VdiNI_Xu6bI)
 - [Photonsters Video Instructions - Youtube](https://www.youtube.com/watch?v=Uc8senzACFM)